scorpido74/azure-docs.nl-nl/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Codecel; Wanneer uitvoert, produceert deze cel grafische getekend.
-Als u niet hoeveel tijd plot de eerste zien (en in plaats daarvan Zie 'Afbeelding grootte 640 x 480 met 1 assen'), voer de cel opnieuw uit.
+1. Code-cel; bij het uitvoeren van deze cel wordt een grafisch diagram gegenereerd.
+Als u het waarnemings punt de eerste keer niet ziet (en in plaats daarvan ' afbeeldings grootte 640x480 met 1 assen '), voert u de cel opnieuw uit.

     ```python
     import matplotlib.pyplot as plt